 How many of you have experienced going to your mailbox and finding a ticket issued courtesy of a red light camera?
-These sneaky machines have become popular in high traffic areas across the country, but also controversial in both their legality and in the motivations of the elected officials who choose to install them.
+These sneaky machines have become popular in high-traffic areas across the country.
+Still, they are also controversial in both their legality and in the motivations of the elected officials who choose to install them.

 In the years 2006 to 2010, during which time red light cameras were in place at fifty of Houston’s busiest intersections, there were around 4100 crashes at these locations.
 In the past four years, with the cameras removed, there have been closer to 9000 crashes and a thirty percent increase in accidents that resulted in at least one fatality.
 Looking at these numbers on their own, it appears that drivers were more likely to stop for the yellow warning light or at least be more aware as the light turned red when the financial consequence of a traffic ticket was looking right over their heads.

-Critics of this study argue that the data is being manipulated in order to gain popular opinion for what was a profitable stream of income for the city.
-The Houston Police Department brought in around $10 million a year with cameras in place and with a growing population, the need for funding is only going to increase.
+Critics of this study argue that the data is being manipulated to gain popular opinion for what was a profitable stream of income for the city.
+The Houston Police Department brought in around $10 million a year with cameras in place, and with a growing population, the need for funding will only increase.

 What are your thoughts on red light cameras?
 Do you see them as an important safety tool or an unfair intrusion?